gbenroscience/layit/README.md

     />
 ```

 The above tag specifies that a div should be created and assigned the identity: `included_details`.
-The xml layout in the file called includer.xml should be rendered within this
-div.
-It should horizontally aligned with its parent center and its top should be constrained to the bottom of a view whose id is `some_view` in the same xml file.
+The xml layout in the file called `includer.xml` should be rendered within this div.
+It should be horizontally aligned with its parent center and its top should be constrained to the bottom of a view whose id is `some_view` in the same xml file.
 The other properties are injected into the stylesheet for the page.<br><br>

 _**ReadME still under-development**_